 Welcome to the world of marketing.

 Small business marketing entails getting in front of potential users or consumers.
 It’s important to reach out to these consumers — your target market — so you can focus on their specific wants and needs.
-That’s because 66% of customers expect companies to understand their unique needs and expectations.

 There are a variety of paid and organic marketing methods you can use to reach people who want and need your service or product.
 Whether you have a brick-and-mortar location, own a digital-only storefront, or manage a hybrid of the two, you need to ensure people can find you.